anir-tubi/tubi-roku/docs/tubi_tv_smoke_test.md

 	- add item to empty history ads category to grid
 	- going from signed-out to signed-in doesn't show empty history
 	- going from signed-in to signed-out doesn't show history
+- Detail Screen:
+	- Signed-out user gets prompt to sign in when "Add to Queue" button selected
+	- Signed-out user gets prompt to sign in when "Play" is selected, once per session
 - Search
 	- search results show up
 	- search results are updated on each key entry